 “Charlie No-Face?”
 Alice’s voice trembled, the name sending a chill through her.
 “Who is he?”

-Earl’s gaze drifted to the window, where the night pressed against the glass.
-“A local legend, though he’s real enough.
-Been hauntin’ these roads since I was a boy.
-Name’s Raymond Robinson, but folks ‘round here call him Charlie No-Face ‘cause of what the world did to him.”
+Earl looked toward the window, where the night pressed against the glass.
+“He’s a local legend, but he’s real.
+He’s been haunting these roads since I was a boy.
+His name is Raymond Robinson, but people here call him Charlie No-Face because of what happened to him.”

 “What happened to him?” she asked, her coffee forgotten, her eyes locked on Earl’s weathered face.

 He sighed, his fingers tracing the edge of the counter.
-“Back in 1918, Raymond was just a kid—eight, maybe nine.
-Lived in one of them big Victorian houses up the hill, the kind with rooms tucked away for secrets.
-He was a daredevil, climbin’ poles, chasin’ thrills.
+“Back in 1918, Raymond was just a kid, maybe eight or nine.
+He lived in one of those big Victorian houses up the hill, the kind with hidden rooms for secrets.
+He was a daredevil, always climbing poles and chasing thrills.

 One day, he got too close to a power line near the train tracks.
-Some say lightning hit him; others say it was just the wire’s juice.
-Don’t matter.
-It burned him bad—melted his face like wax, left him a wreck.
-Doctors didn’t think he’d live, but Raymond’s tougher than most.”
+Some say lightning hit him; others say it was just the electricity.
+It doesn’t matter.
+The accident burned him badly, melting his face like wax and leaving him a wreck.
+Doctors didn’t think he’d survive, but Raymond was tougher than most.”

 Alice swallowed hard, her stomach twisting.
 “His face… how bad is it?”

 Earl’s voice dropped, almost reverent.
-“Ain’t a face no more, not really.
-Just scars and holes where a boy used to be.
+“It’s not really a face anymore.
+Just scars and holes where a boy’s face used to be.

-No nose, barely a mouth, eyes like they’re drownin’ in skin.
-That’s why they call him Charlie No-Face—it’s a name that sticks, cruel as it is.
-He hides it under a hood, walks at night so folks don’t scream or stare.
-Daylight’s no place for him.”
+No nose, barely a mouth, and eyes that seem to sink into his skin.
+That’s why they call him Charlie No-Face.
+The name stuck, even though it’s cruel.
+He hides under a hood and walks at night so people won’t scream or stare.
+Daylight isn’t for him.”

 “Why only at night?” she asked, her voice barely above a whisper.

-“People ain’t kind,” Earl said, his eyes hard.
-“Back then, families locked away folks like Raymond—kept ‘em in attic rooms with their own plumbing, their own world.
+“People aren’t kind,” Earl said, his eyes hard.
+“Back then, families hid people like Raymond, keeping them in attic rooms with their own plumbing and their own world.

-Not ‘cause they hated ‘em, but ‘cause the town would.
+Not because their families hated them, but because the town would.
 Kids threw rocks, adults whispered ‘freak.’
-Night’s his sanctuary.
-Charlie No-Face walks Route 351 when the world’s asleep, just him and the dark.”
+Night is his sanctuary.
+Charlie No-Face walks Route 351 when everyone else is asleep, just him and the dark.”

 Alice’s hands tightened around the mug.
 “He saved me, Earl.
 But the way he killed that man… it was brutal.
 He didn’t stop.
 The rock… it crushed his skull, tore his face apart.
 There was blood, brains, teeth… everywhere.”

-Earl frowned, his brow furrowing like cracked earth.
-“That don’t sound like Charlie No-Face.
-He’s gentle, in his way.
-Locals see him shufflin’ along, a shadow on the road.
-Kids dare each other to spot him, call him a ghost, a monster—Charlie No-Face, the boogeyman.
-But he’s never hurt no one.
-Not till tonight, anyways.”
+Earl frowned, his brow furrowing.
+“That doesn’t sound like Charlie No-Face.
+He’s gentle, in his own way.
+Locals see him shuffling along, just a shadow on the road.
+Kids dare each other to spot him and call him a ghost or a monster—Charlie No-Face, the boogeyman.
+But he’s never hurt anyone.
+Not until tonight, anyway.”

 “Why would he do it?” she asked, her voice shaking.
 “Why so… savage?”